alicekeller/alicekeller.github.io/_posts/2022-03-10-phenology.md

 head(by_species)
 ```

 As we can see, even within the Acer genus, there is a lot of variation of mean date of bud break.
-Plot shown below depicts mean date of bud break for each genus.
+This is depicted in the plot shown below, which visualizes the mean date of bud break for each genus.

 ```{r}
 p7a <- ggplot(by_species, aes(Genus, Mean_DOY)) +